franckvalot/opencell-website-test/content/platform/technology.md

       provide the tools you need to handle data at scale  including :

-      + Filtering & transformation
+      * Filtering & transformation

-      + Smart ETLs ™
+      * Smart ETLs

-      + Real-time aggregation
+      * Real-time aggregation
-    title: CONSUME YOUR (BIG) DATA
+    title: Consume your (big) data
     url: /img/uploads/integration-services.svg
   - alt: Data collection
     content: >-
-      Our modular platform is designed to fit in as easily as possible with the rest of your IT ecosystem including ERP/CRM/eCommerce applications, cloud services, authentication services etc.
+      Our modular platform is designed to fit in as easily as possible with the rest of your IT ecosystem including ERP/CRM/eCommerce applications, cloud services, authentification services etc.

       We provide :

-      + Connectors to leading third-party CRM solutions such as Salesforce or Dynamics 365.
+      * Connectors to leading third-party CRM solutions such as Salesforce or Dynamics 365.

-      + Access to all core functionalities through our 450 RESTful  APIs
+      * Access to all core functionalities through our 700 rich  APIs

-      + Advanced identity brokering including Active Directory, LDAP and social logins
+      * Advanced identity brokering including Active Directory, LDAP and social logins

-      + Messaging and webhooks
+      * Messaging and webhooks

-      + Extension library
+      * Extension library
-    title: INTEGRATE WITH OTHER SYSTEMS
+    title: Integrate with other systems
     url: /img/uploads/data-collection.svg
 technologies:
   introduction:
     content: >-
-      Opencell is an open source platform that allows you to take advantage of open standards and ensures no vendor lock-in…
+      Opencell is an open source platform that allows you to take advantage of open standards and ensures no vendor lock-in.
     title: Open source and open standards
   technologies:
     - alt: Java